RedHatProductSecurity/trestle-demo/markdown/profiles/ACME_internal_profile/ac/ac-1.md

 <!-- Subparts may be added with nested hash levels of the form ### My Subpart Name -->
 <!-- underneath the parent ## Control or ## Part being added -->
 <!-- See https://ibm.github.io/compliance-trestle/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring for guidance. -->

-## Control acme_guidance

-Access control documentation should be at one centrally managed intranet site that is consistent across the corporation.
-Website should be indexed in intranet search engine.